ExpressionEngine/ExpressionEngine-User-Guide/source/general/system_configuration_overrides.rst

 cookie_path
 -----------

-The :ref:`Cookie Path <cookie-path-label>` is an optional setting.
-You will only need to set this if you require a specific server path for your cookies.
-If you run multiple installations, or have your installation in a lower folder you can specify a folder from which to make the cooke available.
-If you set the path to /joe/, the cookie will only be available in the "joe" folder and any subdirectories of it.
-It will not be available in directories above /joe/.
-The vast majority of people will leave this setting blank.
+Optionally specify a cookie path.
+When a cookie path is set, the browser will only share cookies with ExpressionEngine when the beginning of the URL path matches the cookie path.
+For example, if the cookie path is set to ``/blog/``, a cookie for the domain ``example.com`` will only be sent by the browser if the URL begins with ``http://example.com/blog/``.
+This can be useful if you have ExpressionEngine installed in a sub-directory and want to ensure that only that particular installation has access to the cookies it sets.

 ========= ========
 Value     Behavior
 ========= ========
-``path``  Relative path to cookie folder on your ExpressionEngine web server.
+``path``  Restricts cookie sharing to pages with matching URL paths
 ========= ========

 Example Usage::

-$config['cookie_path'] = '/folder/';
+$config['cookie_path'] = '/blog/';

 .. rst-class:: cp-path

-**Also found in CP:** :menuselection:`Admin --> Security and Privacy --> Cookie Settings`: Cookie Path
+**Also found in CP:** :menuselection:`Admin --> Security and Privacy --> Cookie Settings`: :ref:`Cookie Path <cookie-path-label>`

 cookie_prefix